adrianfau/TTM4115_Project_V22/README.md

-### TTM4115_Project_V22 | Multiplayer Hole In The Wall Game
+# TTM4115_Project_V22 | Multiplayer Hole In The Wall Game
 Two player Hole-In-The-Wall game to enable accidental conversation across remote workplaces.

 ##Setup
 Ensure camera is accessible in system settings.
-#Windows
+###Windows
+'''
-''pip install -r requirements.txt''
+pip install -r requirements.txt pipwin install pyaudio
-''pipwin install pyaudio''
+'''

-#Mac / Linux
+###Mac / Linux
+'''
 sudo apt install -y portaudio19-dev sudo apt install -y pyaudio pip install -r requirements.txt
+'''

-To run:
+##To run:

-''cd /where/you/installed/ttm4115_project_v22''
+'''
+cd /where/you/installed/ttm4115_project_v22
-''jupyter notebook stm.ipynb''
+jupyter notebook stm.ipynb
+'''

 Everything related to the control of the game is run as a graphical interface within the .ipynb file.
 The webcam window with the main game is shown in a separate gui window, which the user might have to manually tab into depending on system settings.